pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

 ## Horace-4 Transitional period

 While Horace-4 is undergoing pre-release process, it is expected to be used alongside with previous version of Horace.
-This is why Horace master branch is currently checked out at `Horace_git` path (combined with Herbert) and latest (3.6.3) version of Horace/Herbert is checked out at `Horace_3_6` and `Herbert_git` path-es.
+This is why Horace master branch is currently checked out at `Horace_git` path (recent Horace is combined with Herbert) and latest (3.6.3) version of Horace/Herbert is checked out at `Horace_3_6` and `Herbert_git` path-es.
 Two additional versions of `horace_on` script, namely `horace3_on` and `horace4_on` scripts are available in `/usr/local/mprogs/Users` folder and allow user to switch between different versions of Horace calling appropriate script. `horace_on` script called on startup of MATLAB sessions is currently the direct copy of `horace3_on` script.
 It will become the copy of `horace4_on` script when Horace-4 will become the default version of Horace.